 An exception or investigation process starts when a problem occurs in the normal execution of a payment transaction.

-The exception is normally related to problems detected with the processing environment of the case creator, whereas an investigation is related to an issue identified in the payment chain that will lead to the failure of the processing.
+The exception is typically related to problems detected with the processing environment of the case creator, whereas an investigation is related to an issue identified in the payment chain that will lead to the failure of the processing.

 The problem can be one of the following: